 5. The Tourist Beard

 For those with longer hair who want to grow out the goatee a bit, this look is for you.
-This style combines a mustache and beard, connecting the two and growing the hair thicker along the jawline.
-This is definitely a look that must be maintained as Depp’s beard is pretty trim and clean despite its thickness in The Tourist.
+This style combines a mustache and beard, connecting the two and thickening the hair along the jawline.
+This is definitely a look that must be maintained, as Depp’s beard is pretty trim and clean despite its thickness in The Tourist.